tangyixu/mp1-cipher/README.md

 A project for CSC-207 2024Fa.

-This project provides methods to encode messages in different ways.
+This project provides methods to encode or decode messages in different ways.

 Citation: Completed based on the guidelines posted by Sam. https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Fa/mps/mp01.html